What can tenants do?

 - If you need to dry clothes inside, don’t dry them on radiators.
 Hang them on a clothes airer in a room near an open window, and close the door.
 (This stops your house getting damp and mouldy too).

 - Only put the washing machine (or dishwasher) on when it’s full.
-Two half loads use more water, detergent and electricity then one full load.
+Two half loads use more water, detergent and electricity than one full load.

 - Wash clothes at 30 degrees to save electricity.
 Most modern fabric detergents work just as well at 30 as they do at higher temperatures.